Node Dictionary

 - Chord N Node

 (Macros): Generates exhaustive N-note combinations from the incoming sequence or held chords.
-Transforms simple 4-note input chords into deep, evolving tapestries.
+Transforms simple 4-note input chords into evolving chord options.
 (Inputs: 1, Outputs: 1) - Chord Split Node: Extracts the "Top" note to Output A, and the "Bottom" note to Output B. Excellent for creating separate basslines and melodies from the same chord pad.
 (Inputs: 1, Outputs: 2)

 - Octave Stack Node